Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusActivePassive/README.md

 You will always have a dedicated replication task for each pair of source and target.

-> **IMPORTANT:**<br><br>
-> The attribute-driven configuration model for Azure Functions written in C# and
+> **IMPORTANT:**<br><br> The attribute-driven configuration model for Azure
-> Java requires that you modify the names of the target and source Service Bus and
+> Functions written in C# and Java requires that you modify the names of the
-> the source consumer group in the attribute values to fit your topology names.
+> target and source entities in the attribute values to fit your topology names.

 ```csharp
 [FunctionName("jobs")]